-Knee pain and discomfort is generally par for the course as we grow older.
-This is often a result of a variety of factors, such as gravity, time, and extensive use.
-All of these factors are compounded with age from many years of built up strain and impact.
-By the time seniors reach old age, their knees have experienced a great deal of wear and tear that culminates to make them more vulnerable to pain and injury.
+Knee pain and discomfort are generally par for the course as we age.
+Various factors, such as gravity, time, and extensive use, contribute to knee pain.
+Compound this with age from many years of built-up strain and impact.
+By the time seniors reach old age, their knees have experienced a great deal of wear and tear, making them more vulnerable to pain and injury.

 Contributors to Knee Pain

-In addition to the general deterioration of the knees which occurs over the course of many years, there are also other conditions and factors that can contribute to causing occasional or persistent knee pain for seniors.
+In addition to the general deterioration of the knees, which occurs over many years, some other conditions and factors can contribute to causing occasional or persistent knee pain for seniors.
 These can include, but are not limited to:

 Trauma or Injury

-Some injuries that can result in knee pain later in life, include:
+Some injuries that can result in knee pain later in life include the following:

 History of Heavy Usage

-People who have played sports their whole lives or worked jobs that required frequent standing, kneeling, and bending are at an increased risk for knee pain when they get older.
-Sports like skiing, basketball, and running place particular stress on the knee joint.
+People who have played sports or worked jobs requiring frequent standing, kneeling, and bending are at an increased risk for knee pain when they get older—sports like skiing, basketball, and running place particular stress on the knee joint.

 Lack of Strength and Flexibility